Evexi/Evexi/examples/interactive/scan/index.md

 #

 ### Setup the session
 Using the sessionId you can then setup a session and listen for messages.
+The second argument to the constructor is the enviroment, by default this is pointing to the production instance but can be overridden if necessary.

 ````javascript
 var scan = new Scan(sessionId)